siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Unlike other platforms, there is no need to wait for the Komodo team to update either the default daemon's functionality, or to update the main Komodo blockchain (KMD).

-So long as we can verify and approve your changes before we pull them into our dPoW protective services, you are able to create at will.
+So long as we can audit, verify, and approve your changes before we pull them into our dPoW protective services, you are able to create at will.

+Keep in mind, however, that in some cases, there may be an additional cost.

-**Discover What Others Create**
+### Discover What Others Create

 On the other hand, a developer that does not wish to be a core blockchain engineer, but rather to spend their energy only on building decentralized applications (dApps), also receives benefits.